-Nutan joined chambers as a third six pupil.
-She has conducted cases in the Crown Court involving violence, controlled drugs, firearms, sexual offences and offences of dishonesty.
+Nutan joined chambers as a third six pupil and became a Member of Chambers on 3 February 2020.
+She predominantly specialises in crime and has conducted cases in the Crown Court involving firearms, violence, controlled drugs, sexual offences and offences of dishonesty.
 She has prosecuted and defended in Crown Court trials and also taken conduct of a full range of hearings in the Magistrates' and Youth Court.

 Background and expertise

 Nutan completed her pupillage with the Crown Prosecution Service (‘CPS’) and continues to build a strong prosecution practice.
 She is a CPS Panel Advocate at Level 2.
 She was instructed by the CPS Homicide Team in September 2019 as noting junior counsel in a murder trial at the Old Bailey.
 She assisted leading counsel with legal research, evidence analysis and the sentencing note.